Tucker Carlson writer resigns after racist posts revealed

 NEW YORK (AP) — Tucker Carlson’s top writer has resigned from Fox News after secretly posting racist and sexist remarks online.

-CNN reported Friday that writer Blake Neff used a pseudonym to post bigoted comments about Black and Asian people, as well as women, on the online forum AutoAdmit.
+CNN reported Friday that writer Blake Neff used a pseudonym to write bigoted comments about Black and Asian people, as well as women, on the online forum AutoAdmit.

-Neff began working on “Tucker Carlson Tonight” in 2016 and was known as Carlson’s top writer.

 Fox News executives on Saturday said they condemned Neff's "horrendous and deeply offensive" comments.